-While they’re great fun for humans, fireworks can be really scary for your dog.
-The unexpected, loud bangs and explosions from fireworks can cause anxiety and stress for a great number of dogs.
-Before Diwali rolls around, here are several pointers that you should take note of, and what you can do to help your anxious dog.
+While they’re great fun for humans, fireworks can be scary for your dog.
+The unexpected, loud bangs and explosions from fireworks can cause anxiety and stress for many dogs.
+Before Diwali rolls around, here are several pointers you should note and what you can do to help your anxious dog.

 Keeping your dog safe

-It’s quite normal for your dog to be startled and scared around fireworks.
-Your pet has very keen senses that make a firework more of an intense experience, as his hearing is a lot more sensitive than that of a human.
-Fireworks also give off a particular smell that your dog may be responsive to.
+It’s normal for your dog to be startled and scared around fireworks.
+Your pet has very keen senses that make a firework more of an intense experience, as his hearing is a lot more sensitive than a human’s.
+Fireworks also give off a particular smell to which your dog may be responsive.
 Just as when you are startled by a very loud noise, your dog will experience a similar, startled response.
 This could bring about an increase in stress hormones, an adrenaline rush and an increased heart rate.

 You would probably expect a dog to have a similar experience with a firework as a thunderstorm, but this isn’t the case.
-A thunderstorm will bring with it high winds and a change in barometric pressure, allowing your dog to anticipate them, just as humans can, but fireworks occur less frequently and are of a more sudden nature, that dogs can feel afraid and intimidated by them.
+Thunderstorms will bring high winds and a change in barometric pressure, allowing your dog to anticipate them, just as humans can.
+Still, fireworks occur less frequently and are more sudden, so dogs can feel afraid and intimidated by them.

 How to help your dog

 One of the most important things to help your dog is to stay calm.
-Don’t make a big fuss around him and he won’t have reason to panic.
-Your dog will look to his owner for reassurance, so showing him that you are relaxed and calm is more likely to help your pet to understand that there is no danger present.
+Don’t make a big fuss around him; he won’t have reason to panic.
+Your dog will look to his owner for reassurance, so showing him that you are relaxed and calm is more likely to help your pet understand that there is no danger.
 Take care, look after your dog and other pets and enjoy the Diwali fireworks and celebrations.